dergigi/dergigi.github.io/collections/bitcoin/_posts/2018-12-21-philosophical-teachings-of-bitcoin.markdown

 private keys are text.
 Every aspect of Bitcoin is text, and thus equivalent to speech.

-> "Congress shall make no law respecting an establishment of religion,
+> Congress shall make no law respecting an establishment of religion,
 > or prohibiting the free exercise thereof; or abridging the freedom of
 > speech, or of the press; or the right of the people peaceably to
 > assemble, and to petition the Government for a redress of grievances."